Nanrech/Nanrech/README.md

-Most of my repos are private/local!
+Most of my stuffs are private/local!

 Misc. projects I have contributed to/am contributing to:
 - Hypixel: Former Translator and Proofreader